LittleHydron/GLTechTask/README.md

   "cmake --build ."

-Then, you can run it using this command:
+Then, you can run it using this commands:

-  cd app
+  "cd app"

-  sudo ./App
+  "sudo ./App"

 How does it work: